temple-geography/fundamentals-of-gis/Lab1_IntroArcGIS.pandoc.md

 4. Select and copy *all* of the NJ\_counties files and paste these files into the 'newcensus' folder.
 5. Open the ArcMap software and add the NJ\_counties shapefile from the 'newcensus' folder to ArcGIS (use the + data button)
 6. Go back to File Explorer and copy the other files (NJ\_Cities, NJ\_tracts\_NAD, Passenger\_Railroad\_Lines\_in\_New\_Jersey) from the census folder to the 'newcensus' folder
-7. Add these files to the map
+7. Add these files to the map.
 8. Save your map document (project) as Lab1v2.mxd. **Always take note of where you are saving files and projects.**
 9. Close ArcMap completely.